 In addition to research involving human subjects, other promising fields of study involve stem-cell research and genetic research.
 Like research using human subjects, these approaches raise ethical considerations and are often the subject of controversy.

-The National Institute of Health’s research agenda is broad, focusing on the prevention and treatment of common diseases such as cancer, while also studying the effectiveness of complementary and alternative medicine such as acupuncture and herbal remedies.
+The National Institute of Health’s research agenda is broad, focusing on the prevention and treatment of common diseases such as cancer.
+At the same time, it also studies the effectiveness of complementary and integrative medicine such as acupuncture and mindfulness-based stress reduction.

-Eliminating racial and ethnic health disparities is one of the nation’s top priorities—so much so that the Affordable Care Act requires all federally conducted or federally supported health programs, activities, or surveys to collect data on, among other things, race, ethnicity, and primary language.
+Eliminating racial and ethnic health disparities and addressing all the social determinants of health are among the nation’s top priorities.
+So much so that the Affordable Care Act requires all federally conducted or federally supported health programs, activities, or surveys to collect data on race, ethnicity, and primary language, among other things.
 The Department of Health and Human Services is tasked with devising methods for reporting such data.
-These data will help the US develop a targeted research agenda designed to reduce health disparities.
+These data will help the U.S. develop a targeted research agenda designed to reduce health disparities.

 MEDICAL RESEARCH: Policy